chinglee-iot/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 17.3: A function shall not be declared implicitly.
         MISRA warns against the function declared implicitly.
 It's a false alarm that portGET_RUN_TIME_COUNTER_VALUE() is declared in portmacro.h correctly.

+#### Rule 18.1

+_Ref 18.1.1_

+- MISRA C:2012 Rule 18.1: A pointer resulting from arithmetic on a pointer operand shall address an element of the same array as that pointer operand.
+        Loop breaks before index overrun.